Social Security & Early Retirement 2018: Know Your Bend Points!

-If I continue to earn some income to reach that next bend point, that would be ideal, but at 32 cents on the dollar, I’m not all that concerned with growing my AIME.
-I’ll be even less enthused after that second bend point milestone is reached and an additional dollar of AIME is worth 15 cents in my monthly checks.
+If I continue to earn enough income as a blogger to reach that next bend point, that would be ideal, but at 32 cents on the dollar, I’m not all that concerned with growing my AIME.
+I’ll be even less enthused after that second bend point milestone is reached and an additional dollar of AIME is worth 15 cents in my future monthly checks.

 Calculate Your Social Security

-I’ve created a page for you to enter your own numbers here on the 2017 Social Security Calculator, although it may be easier to simply download the calculator along with the rest of the calculators I’ve created for you.
-If you’re not a subscriber, sign up and you’ll receive a link.
-Subscribers, check the e-mail you received this morning for an updated link.
+I’ve created a page for you to enter your own numbers here on the 2018 Social Security Calculator, although it may be easier to simply download the calculator.
+If you’re not a subscriber, sign up and you’ll receive a link to download.
+You can opt out any time.

 Our Plan for Social Security